Doctor of Public Administration (DPA)

 Admission

-Applicants are evaluated in a two stage process: First stage applicants are initially screened based on undergraduate GPA, graduate GPA, Statement of Purpose and letters of recommendation.
+Applicants are evaluated in a two-stage process.
+Applicants are initially screened based on undergraduate GPA, graduate GPA, statement of purpose, and letters of recommendation.
 Applicants advancing to the second stage may be required to schedule a personal interview.
 A standardized test score (e.g. GMAT or GRE) may be required, if recommended by the Faculty Admissions Committee.
-The department considers all of these measures in making a decision on admission.
+The department considers all of these measures in making an admissions decision.

 Program Coursework